NewsLocal NewsIn Your CommunityCape Coral

-CAPE CORAL, Fla. — A suspect connected to a homicide investigation in Cape Coral has been arrested.
+CAPE CORAL, Fla. — Cape Coral Police say Devin Johnson was arrested in connection to a homicide investigation in Cape Coral.

 According to court documents, the Collier County Sheriff's Office got a call from Cape Coral Police on Tuesday afternoon.
 They said officers were in pursuit of a homicide suspect, identified as Devin Johnson.